Lassejep/jmux/README.md

 ```

 ### Installing python dependencies
+The project dependencies are currently only for testing purposes and therefore not strictly necessary.
+However, if you are having trouble getting the program to work you might want to install them.
 ```bash
 pip install -r requirements.txt
 ```

 ### Running tests
-Before using jmux I highly recommend you run the tests to make sure everything is working as intended.
+Before using jmux I recommend you run the tests to make sure everything is working as intended.
 ```bash
 python -m pytest
 ```